antfie/scan_compare/README.md

 # Veracode Scan Compare 🔍

 This is an unofficial Veracode product.
-It does not come with any support or warrenty.
+It does not come with any support or warranty.

 Use this console tool to compare two Veracode Static Analysis (SAST) scans.
 The scans must have completed for the comparison to work.